nishigupta9/scTIGER2.0/README.md

 Please cite the corresponding papers if you use scTIGER2 in your work.
 1. scTIGER   Dautle M, Zhang S, Chen Y. scTIGER: A Deep-Learning Method for Inferring Gene Regulatory Networks from Case versus Control scRNA-seq Datasets.
 International Journal of Molecular Sciences.
 2023; 24(17):13339. [https://doi.org/10.3390/ijms241713339](https://doi.org/10.3390/ijms241713339)
 2. scTIGER2   Gupta N, Dautle M, Zhang S, Chen Y. A Robust Deep Temporal Causal Discovery Platform for Single-Cell Gene Regulatory Network Reconstruction (Under Review)

+## Analysis Scenarios
+1. Inclusion of the time-dependence (causal) validation step In practice, the choice depends on whether scTIGER2.0 is being used as a discovery tool or a decision-support tool.
+If your purpose is hypothesis generation or broad exploratory screening, especially if you plan to do additional downstream computational filtering anyways, the causal validation step can be turned off (-nV flag).
+However, if you plan to perturb a target experimentally and want to know what that will do, it should be left on.
+   ###Example scenario
+   A. Exploratory target discovery from single-cell RNA-seq data Causal Validation : OFF
+   This is the broadest discovery setting.
+You want to identify genes, pathways, or regulators associated with a phenotype of interest, but you are not yet making strong mechanistic claims.
+The goal is to cast a wide net and generate a candidate list for later refinement.
+This can make sense when:
+   - you are analyzing a new dataset
+   - the biology is poorly characterized
+   - sensitivity matters more than specificity
+   - you plan to follow up GRN inference with other methods.
+     Example: You run scTIGER on a diseased vs. healthy cell-state comparison to identify candidate regulators, then pass the top hits into downstream in silico analyses such as protein binding, structural modeling, pathway enrichment, or network prioritization.
+In this case, turning off causal validation can be reasonable because scTIGER2.0 is functioning as an upstream screening tool rather than the final basis for intervention decisions.
+   B. Early-stage feasibility studies or pilot analyses Causal Validation : OFF
+   When doing a pilot study, the aim is often to see whether the method produces biologically sensible signals at all.
+You may not want to impose stricter validation criteria until you understand the dataset and parameter sensitivity.
+This can make sense when:
+  - dataset quality is uncertain
+  - you are benchmarking preprocessing choices
+  - you want to understand how stable the output is across parameter settings
+  - the work is still exploratory
+  Example: You compare runs across different gene sets, filtering thresholds, or cell populations to see whether known regulators appear.
+In this setting, turning off causal validation helps you learn how the method behaves before moving to more stringent analyses.
+  C. Designing a perturbation experiment
+  Causal Validation : ON
+  This is the clearest case for keeping causal validation enabled.
+If you are planning to perturb a gene and interpret the downstream effect, you want the model to prioritize candidates with stronger evidence for a causal role rather than mere association.
+This can make sense when:
+  - you are choosing genes for CRISPR knockout or knockdown
+  - you are designing perturb-seq or follow-up wet-lab experiments
+  - experimental resources are limited
+  - false positives are costly
+  D. Testing a specific mechanistic hypothesis
+  Causal Validation : ON
+  If you already suspect that a target drives a phenotype and want to evaluate whether scTIGER2.0 supports that interpretation, causal validation is important.
+The analysis is no longer just about finding correlated signals; it is about assessing whether the target is plausibly upstream of the observed effect.
+This can make sense when:
+  - you are validating literature-driven hypotheses
+  - you have a small number of candidate regulators
+  - you want mechanistic interpretability
+  - you are writing results that make directional biological claims
+  Example: Prior work suggests that a transcription factor controls a differentiation trajectory.
+You use scTIGER to test whether perturbing that factor is likely to alter the relevant expression program.
+Here, causal validation strengthens the biological interpretation.